 This summer, as part of the University of Florida’s Summer Undergraduate Research at Florida program, I was able to study how insects respond to extreme temperatures on a behavioral and molecular level in Dr. Daniel Hahn’s lab in the Dept. of Entomology and Nematology.

-Climate change poses a major threat to cold-blooded insects.
-Insects are expected to cope with the gradual and rapid temperature increases brought on my climate change.
+Climate change poses a major threat because temperature shifts are expected to change conditions from which organisms currently operate under.
+This is particularly true for cold-blooded insects and are expected to cope with the gradual and rapid temperature increases.
+Ask the question or state the interest that you’re interested in how ecold blooded insects respond to temperature shifts

-There are three ways these insects can respond:

-They can either die,

-Adapt over generations

-Or acclimate

-These responses ultimately determine population maintenance, meaning if the insects die off, populations can decline, or if the insects acclimate or adapt to new higher temperatures, the population can stay the same or grow.

-Because it is difficult to measure population maintenance in nature, determining how organisms cope with hear stress may be a good alternative for understanding how populations may change in response to climate change.
+Populations can be resilient if they can adapt, acclimate or they can be susceptible if they die

+Whether they can adapt depends on the genetic variation in a population.

-We measured how fruit flies cope with gradual and rapid increases in temperature.
+To understand whether population have sufficient genetic variation, we measured how synthetic ppulatios of fruit flies cope with gradual and rapid increases in temperature.
 The fruit flies we tested were genetically bred to represent the worldwide genetic variation.

 We found that the fruit flies that are resilient to temperature increase in one respect are susceptible to temperature increases in the other.
 For example, the flies that were able to cope well with a gradual increase in temperature, coped poorly with a rapid increase in temperature.